 Starring ‘everyman’ Harry Mason, the hunt for his missing daughter was smartly simple and doubly effective once the crumbling, nightmare world made its horrifying appearance.
 Trawling everyday locations like holiday homes and schools – now replete with disturbing monsters – made a huge change from the overused ‘haunted house’ setting.

 Elsewhere, the idea to mask the draw-distance shortcomings of the PlayStation with fog was pure genius.
 It not only played to the game’s strengths, but enhanced the sense of claustrophobia and tension, eventually giving way to outright terror, during the supernatural, conspiratorial climax.

-There’s no doubt Silent Hill was the start of one of the greatest horror video game series ever, but the best was yet to come.
+was the start of one of the greatest horror video game series ever, but the best was yet to come.
+Silent Hill

 But it was the story that really hits home, where James Sunderland returns to Silent Hill after receiving a letter from his dead wife.
 As he explores, he meets lost souls struggling with their own demons, and the game delves deeper into James’ psyche, his vulnerable, sympathetic demeanour peeling away.
 It’s fair to say the denouement is utterly heartbreaking.

 While the human element is the true achievement, the environments and set pieces underpin the story brilliantly, supported by a suite of vile, twisted creatures born from James own guilt.
 Indeed, Pyramid Head (AKA ‘Red Pyramid Thing’) has become a classic depiction of punishment, and the de facto antagonist.

 Make no mistake: Silent Hill 2 is both the series’ zenith, and one of the greatest video games ever, horror or otherwise.